DeuterGraves/99_bottles_oop/code_along_notes.md

 My `bottle_plural_agreement` and `bottle_number` methods, should probably have been handled together with the `first_word` method - if not a straight template method with the set number of cases required for the song. having these 3 separate creates needless complexities, there are combinations of the outcomes of these methods that will never happen together - it gives us a lot of unnecessary codepaths.

+At the end of part 2.8, I see my code is in the reverse order of Sandi's - there's only convention and style I guess dictating this.
+Mine's simply written in the order that the work was done: `verse`, `verses`, and then `song`.
+There's a friendliness to the reader in doing it in the opposite direction, starting with `song` - it eases them in to what's happening before the big block of text, but also, as a reader, it forces you to read on to understand what `song` is using and in turn what `verses` uses to build `song`.

 ### My solution and Domain Questions:
 1. How many verse variants are there?
 Honestly, looking over my code, this is hard to say - I'd go with 3 or 4 if I had to hazard a guess.